-Easton Re is an industry loss index-triggered catastrophe bond that provides the Company's operating platforms with multi-year risk transfer capacity of \$150 million to protect against named storm and earthquake risk in the United States.
+Easton Re is an industry loss index-triggered catastrophe bond that provides the Company's operating platforms with multi-year risk transfer capacity of \$150 million to protect against named storm risk in the United States and earthquake risk in the United States, States and Canada.
+See Note 6, Reinsurance, for further details.